 Pentecostalism has been a growing and influential branch of Protestant Christianity for over a century.
-Though Pentecostals agree on the core doctrines of the Christian faith, such as the Trinity, there are differences within the tradition when it comes to sanctification, which refers to the process of a believer maturing in their faith and growing in Christlikeness.
+Though Pentecostals agree on the core doctrines of the Christian faith, such as the Trinity, there are differences in sanctification, which refers to the process of a believer maturing in their faith and growing in Christlikeness.

-Historic Pentecostalism believes that Christians grow in holiness in this lifetime, but they will not reach a state of sinless perfection until heaven.
+Historic Pentecostalism believes Christians grow in holiness in this life but will not reach a state of sinless perfection until heaven.
 Holiness Pentecostalism teaches that Christians can grow in Christlikeness to the extent that they no longer sin in this lifetime.

 What is the largest historic Pentecostal denomination?
 What are the largest Holiness-Pentecostal denominations?
 What Bible verses do Holiness-Pentecostal churches emphasize?
 Do Historic and Holiness-Pentecostal Christians both speak in tongues?
 Keep reading to learn the answers to these questions and others.